Shandeepsugumar/Ping-Pong-Game-using-Java/README.md

 This project is a 2D Ping Pong Game developed using Java and JavaFX.
 It offers a fun, interactive gaming experience and demonstrates core object-oriented programming (OOP) principles, GUI design, and basic animation in Java.

 # Game Features:
-  🎯 Single Player Mode against a basic AI
+  🎯 Single Player Mode against a basic AI.

-  🕹️ Smooth paddle control using keyboard input
+  🕹️ Smooth paddle control using keyboard input.

-  💡 Score tracking for both player and opponent
+  💡 Score tracking for both player and opponent.

-  ⚡ Real-time collision detection between the ball and paddles/walls 🎨 Simple and intuitive UI using JavaFX
+  ⚡ Real-time collision detection between the ball and paddles/walls.

+  🎨 Simple and intuitive UI using JavaFX.

 # Technologies Used:
   1) Java – Core programming logic and game engine